Child Protection Policy

 -

-Please note: All child protection concerns must be channelled through the DCU Designated Liaison Person (DLP) who is the person responsible for making reports to Tusla, An Garda Síochána and other external agencies.
-In the event that the concern relates to the DCU DLP the concern must be reported to the DCU President.
+Please note: All child protection concerns must be channelled through the DCU Designated Liaison Person (DLP) who is the person responsible for making reports to TUSLA, An Garda Síochána and other external agencies.
+In the event that the concern relates to the DLP the concern must be reported to the DCU President.

 -